Your journey to NatWest

 Towards the end of 2025, once your accounts have moved on to NatWest systems, NatWest may get in touch with you about any additional support you have in place to make sure you continue to get the support you need.

-As a reminder, we’ll continue to be your key point of contact for any questions relating to your account(s), including any new or existing complaints, disputes or claims, until we tell you otherwise.
+As a reminder, we’ll continue to be your key point of contact for any questions relating to your savings account(s), including any new or existing complaints, disputes or claims, until we tell you otherwise.
 NatWest look forward to welcoming you in the coming months.

 Document Hub